-SimBaby allows for live defibrillation, pacing, and synchronised cardioversion.
+SimBaby allows for live defibrillation, pacing, and synchronized cardioversion.

 SimBaby has an IV arm and bilateral IO/IV legs, which can be connected to reservoirs to allow for volume infusion and blood sampling.

-With lifelike traits such as a fontanel that can be adjusted to present as normal or bulging and torso motion to simulate seizure, SimBaby helps healthcare providers recognise and manage pediatric emergencies.
+With lifelike traits such as a fontanel that can be adjusted to present as normal or bulging and torso motion to simulate seizure, SimBaby helps healthcare providers recognize and manage pediatric emergencies.

 Operate this simulator, as well as all other Laerdal PC-operated simulators, with LLEAP software.
 LLEAP brings simplicity to running simulation training and efficiencies to the management and development of scenarios.